evanxd/js-station/README.md

 # JS Station
-The sensor station for the JavaScript platform.
+It is a sensor station built by [Node.js](https://nodejs.org).
 You can run the sensor station in cross-platform(Mac, Linux, and Windows).

+Currently, in [SensorWeb](http://sensorweb.io) project, we use it to make a PM2.5 device.

 ## How to Run
 1. Clone the repo.